mttcmrn/tha-lab_CICP-MOD5B/lab6.md

 2. Confirm the uninstallation of OS Agents and click finish.
 3. Notice the OS Agents are now disconnected.
 This process may take a couple of minutes.

-This concludes the lab exercise.
+This concludes this block of instruction.